cyber-dojo/runner/README.md

 API:
   * All methods receive their arguments in a json hash.
   * All methods return a json hash with a single key.
+  * If the method completes, the key equals the method's name.
   * If the method raises an exception, the key equals "exception".
-  * If the method completes, the key equals the method's name.
+    For example, if the image_name is invalid.

 - - - -